 2018 Honda City remains the same engine options

-Compared to the diesel motor, the petrol seems to outperform with a higher level of refinement and better fuel economy.
-Thanks to these favorable traits, it has been rated among the best engines within the segment.
+Compared to the diesel motor, petrol unit seems to outperform with a higher level of refinement and better fuel economy.
+Thanks to these favourable traits, it has been rated among the best engines within the segment.

 Overall, the suspension manages a qualified drive with enough grips and handling.
 It enables an appropriate manner on the normal road condition.

 The car shows its best in city driving.
-The light and responsive steering gains an advantage when driving inside the city area.
-However, for the highway driving, it is less than suitable.
+The light and responsive steering gain an advantage when driving inside the city area.
+However, for highway driving, it is less than suitable.

 2018 Honda E CTV Full Tour Review